mathiasertl/django-ca/docs/source/cli/certs.rst

 Signing certificates
 ********************

-Signing certificates is done using ``manage.py sign_cert``.
-The only requirements are that you provide either a full subject and/or one or more subjectAltNames.
+Signing certificates is done using :command:`manage.py sign_cert`.
+The only requirements are that you provide either a full subject and/or one or more alternative names.
 Obviously, you also need to create at least one certificate authority first (:doc:`documentation </cli/cas>`).

 Like any good certificate authority, **django-ca** never handles private keys of signed certificates.
 Instead, you sign certificates from a Certificate Signing Request (CSR) that you generate from the private key.
 Using